 I use letter bean bags in a basket.
 Students reach in the basket to pull out a bean bag- capitals on one side of the bag and lower case letter on the other side of the bean bag.
 They decide if the letter is in their name or not and then toss it into the YES or NO bucket.
 Kids love this game!
 I use this ABC Bean Bag.

 Sign up for our newsletter to receive teacher tips and our free resource library!
-Click the envelope or click here to sign up.
+Click here to sign up.
 Be sure to confirm your email to fully subscribe.